rdstew11/ScriptingLanguage/README.md

 ['Crafting Interpreters' by Robert Nystrom](https://craftinginterpreters.com/).

 I originally implemented this language structure in Java, which had the added benefits of leaning into JVM's garbage collector and class structure.
-This can be seen here: <link>
+This can be seen here: [rdstew11/Interpreter](https://github.com/rdstew11/Interpreter).

 I am using this project as a playground to explore concepts related to the implementation of programming languages.
 This implementation is by no means a complete programming language.
 It's current state is the of an early scripting language.